P1 Gran Prix

 Only Common and Uncommon ancestries, backgrounds and classes will be available, however uncommon feats will not be legal to use in this Grand Prix.
 Legacy content is available assuming they follow the same rules as Common/Uncommon ancestries/backgrounds/classes but not uncommon feats.

 Anything with the rare tag is not available for use.
 Feats/Abilities/Spells/Items/Etc from any Adventure Path will not be allowed.
+Free Archetype will not be a variant rule used.

 GM Rules